ericniebler/stl2/ext/post_inc/post_inc.md

 ---
-pagetitle: Post-Increment on Input and Output Iterators
+pagetitle: "Ranges TS: Post-Increment on Input and Output Iterators"
-title: Post-Increment on Input and Output Iterators ...
+title: "Ranges TS: Post-Increment on Input and Output Iterators" ...

 # Synopsis